jonleopard/dotfiles/README.md

 All my dotfiles are managed with the extremely light weight [GNU Stow](https://www.gnu.org/software/stow/).
 Basically, stow creates & manages symlinks to files that are located in the home directory.
 This allows me to keep everything in an organized folder called 'dotfiles'.
 This method makes sharing these files with other users and my other workstations really easy and avoids cluttering the home directory with VCS files.

 ## MacOS Package Management
 Homebrew and Macports are pretty much the only mainstream options here.
 I went with [Homebrew](http://brew.sh/).
 My Brewfile with generated with [Homebrew-Bundle](https://github.com/Homebrew/homebrew-bundle).
 I'm using [Homebrew-Cask](https://github.com/Homebrew/homebrew-bundle) which will go out and install all of the applications that I tell it to. [mas](https://github.com/mas-cli/mas) will install all of your Mac App Store apps.
 All of this is bundled in a list called Brewfile.
-All you gotta do is

 ## ZSH Plugin Management
 I've tried OMZ(Oh my ZSH), Prezto, and other ZSH frameworks.
 Since I'd rather know exactly what's going on in my .zshrc file and add only what I need, I chose to go with [zplug](https://github.com/zplug/zplug).

 ## Node Management
 [NVM](https://github.com/creationix/nvm) Allows me to switch between different node versions on the fly.
 Avoid installing NVM through Homebrew, just use either the cURL or Wget script.
 Since I'm using ZSH, I added [zsh-nvm](https://github.com/lukechilds/zsh-nvm) to my zplugins.